Nana1423/az800-windows-server-lab/labs/hybrid/Lab4.md

 4. **Registering WAC with Azure**

-    Now that we have setup the VM, we need to establish a hybrid connectivity between the on-premises server and the Azure VM created.
-    For this purpose, we'll use the Azure Network Adapter feature of WAC.
+    Now that the VM is set up, we need to establish hybrid connectivity between the on-premises server and the Azure VM.
+To accomplish this, we’ll use the Azure Network Adapter feature in WAC.

-    For this step, we'll make use tof `SEA-SVR1` with the WAC installed on `Lab3`, so I added a Azure Network Adapter from WAC.
+    For this step, we used SEA-SVR1 with WAC installed on Lab3 and attempted to add an Azure Network Adapter.
+However, due to limitations in the Azure Trial subscription, the process could not be completed.
+The following error was encountered:

+    "Error: Cannot create more than 0 IPv4 Basic SKU public IP addresses."

+5. **Verifying functionality of the Windows Admin Center gateway in Azure**

+    Once this is done, we can open our Azure VM and establish a PowerShell Remoting connection to our on-prem SEA-SVR1.

+    We’ll start by enabling WinRM:

+        winrm quickconfig

+    Then we set a firewall rule to allow inbound traffic for the Windows Remote Management service:

+        Set-NetFirewallRule `
+        -Name WINRM-HTTP-In-TCP-PUBLIC `
+        -RemoteAddress Any

+    Finally, we enable PowerShell Remoting:

+        Enable-PSRemoting -Force -SkipNetworkProfileCheck

+    We can verify this by running the following:

+        Get-Service WinRM

+6. **Connect to an Azure VM by using the Windows Admin Center gateway running in Azure VM**

+    On SEA-SVR1, we can open WAC and add a connection to our Azure VM az800l04-vmwac, enter our credentials, and connect successfully.

+    Unfortunately, I was unable to capture a screenshot due to the trial subscription limitations described in Step 4, specifically the error:

+    "Error: Cannot create more than 0 IPv4 Basic public IP addresses."

 ## Troubleshooting / Errors Encountered